circleci/circleci-docs/jekyll/_cci2/gh-bb-integration.md

           fingerprints:
             - "SO:ME:FIN:G:ER:PR:IN:T"
 ```

-That's it!
-Now, when you push to your GitHub repository from a job run, the read/write key that you added will be used.
+When you push to your GitHub repository from a job,
+CircleCI will use the SSH key you added.